formsbyair/Documentation/docs/_posts/2019-09-05-block-submit-on-enter.md

 type: feature
 ---

-Added new form option to block submission on Enter key press.
+Added new form level option to disable the default behaviour of an Enter key press submitting the form.